-Ed has worked on some of the seminal SPC cases of recent years, and consequently has been invited on a number of occasions to address the annual meeting of pan-EU SPC examiners.
-Along with his “terrific prosecution and SPC experience” (Managing IP), Ed has acted before the Court of Justice of the European Union, the Court of Appeal of England and Wales, the High Court of England and Wales and the UK Intellectual Property Office, and has worked on litigations in a number of jurisdictions around the world.
+Ed has worked on some of the seminal European SPC cases of recent years, and consequently has been invited on a number of occasions to address the annual meeting of pan-EU SPC examiners.
+Along with his “terrific prosecution and SPC experience” (Managing IP), Ed has acted before the Court of Justice of the European Union, the Court of Appeal of England and Wales, the High Court of England and Wales and the UK Intellectual Property Office, and has managed litigations in many jurisdictions around the world.

-When not engaged in contentious work or prosecuting patents, Ed uses his “very impressive … breadth of pharmaceuticals knowledge” (IAM Patent 1000), coupled with his experience on big-ticket cases, to provide his clients, within the life science sector, with practical advice in relation to IP matters.
-This includes freedom-to-operate advice and transactional support, such as due diligence, and counselling relating to the UPC.
+When not engaged in contentious work or prosecuting cases, Ed uses his “very impressive … breadth of pharmaceuticals knowledge” (IAM Patent 1000), coupled with his experience on big-ticket cases, to provide his clients with practical advice in relation to IP matters.
+This includes freedom-to-operate advice, transactional support, such as due diligence, and counselling relating to the UPC.

-Prior to joining Carpmaels & Ransford in 2003, Ed studied chemistry at University of Oxford where he was awarded a scholarship and a number of prizes for his academic performance, graduating with a first class degree.
-He spent a research year focusing on the organic synthesis of transition metal coordinated macrocycles.
-Ed then gained a distinction in the Certificate in Intellectual Property Law from Queen Mary College, University of London.
-After becoming a European and UK patent attorney, Ed qualified as a Patent Attorney Litigator, receiving the Hogarth prize as the highest-ranked patent attorney in his year.
+Prior to joining Carpmaels & Ransford in 2003, Ed studied chemistry at University of Oxford where he was awarded a scholarship and a number of prizes for his academic performance, graduating with a first-class degree.
+After becoming a European and UK patent attorney, Ed qualified as a Patent Attorney Litigator, receiving the Hogarth Prize as the highest-ranked patent attorney in his year.
 Spurred by the advent of the UPC and his dual EU nationality, Ed more recently obtained the Milan European Patent Litigator qualification.

 - MChem (University of Oxford)